Emotional Support Animal Letter Requirement and How to Get

 Who Qualifies and How to Get an ESA Letter?

-MyServiceAnimal offers legitimate ESA registration for those who already have a letter and want database confirmation and a physical ID card.
+MyServiceAnimal offers legitimate ESA registration for those who have secured their letter and want database confirmation, physical ID cards, and vests.

 ESAs’ Rights and Freedoms